chinmayapalo/Technical_Challenge/README.md

             secret_key = var.AWS_SECRET_KEY # AWS Secret Access Key
       Comment out profile    = "default" code

-Option -2
+Option -2 ( Set_up AWS profile in your system )

       Before starting with Terraform you should have configured your credentials in the AWS folder in your system as shown below.

       [default]
       aws_access_key_id =
       aws_secret_access_key =
       [prod]
       aws_access_key_id =
       aws_secret_access_key =

       The name for the accounts can be anything you want but make sure that in the "main.tf" file that your are using the appropriate name for the profile when configuring.

       Comment out these codes ( access_key = var.AWS_ACCESS_KEY # AWS Access key & secret_key = var.AWS_SECRET_KEY # AWS Secret Access Key )
       Ues --> profile    = "default" code for profile based access.